 Translating such a figure into today's money adds another layer of complication to this question.
 There is no easy way to make this calculation, although there are sources that can serve as guides in making the attempt (see Further Sources below). [top]

 Which side is the front of the house?
 When most people think of Monticello, they envision the dome and west-facing, columned portico shown on the nickel.
 But the dome and West Portico are not, strictly speaking, the "front" of the house.
 In fact, Jefferson never spoke of a single "front."
 Instead he spoke of both an "east front" and a "west front."
 As in Jefferson's day, visitors today enter through the columned portico of the East Front into the Entrance Hall.
 Presumably only the family and their guests ever used the door on the West Front, which opens into the Parlor. [top]

 How was the house heated and illuminated?
 The house was heated primarily by fireplaces (at the rate of about ten cords of wood per month).
-From 1795, Jefferson used wood-burning stoves (both open and closed) in certain rooms.
-In the late 1790s, he altered the dimensions of his fireplaces to apply the fuel-saving principles of Count von Rumford.
+From 1795, certain rooms were outfitted with wood-burning stoves (both open and closed).
+In the late 1790s, the fireplaces were modified to apply the fuel-saving principles of Count von Rumford.
 Candles provided most of the illumination, although Jefferson owned a number of oil-burning lamps as well. [top]

 How was Monticello cooled?
 Cooling Monticello was no easy task in Jefferson's time, although the mountaintop could be a little cooler than the surrounding landscape.
 Windows and doors could be opened to encourage air flow through the house, and family and visitors could seek relief from the heat on the shaded porticoes.
 Jefferson also built what he called "Venetian Porches" on either side of the house, which feature wooden blinds.